moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 **Introduce new keyword structures for job execution types**

 - A new keyword, `execution`, will be introduced to specify whether a job is `automatic`, `manual`, or `delayed`.
-  - `automatic`: Runs without user intervention.
+  - `automatic`: Runs immediately without user intervention.
   - `manual`: Requires manual triggering.
-  - `delayed`: Runs after a specified delay.
+  - `delayed`: Runs after a specified delay without user intervention.
 - This separates job behavior from the `when` keyword, allowing `execution` to clearly define how the job is triggered.

 **Introduce a new keyword to control manual job blocking behavior**